yale-cpsc-419-sp23/pset-1-cli/README.md

 1. A list containing the `name` of each classifier for the object, sorted in ascending order
     * Each classifier must be on its own line

+The first line of output must indicate the number of objects shown, such as `"Search produced {count} objects."`.
-The output must have the appearance of a table, similar to the view produced by the `sqlite3` command-line tool when a query is executed.
+Below that, the output must have the appearance of a table, similar to the view produced by the `sqlite3` command-line tool when a query is executed.
 The specifics of the formatting are up to you, but there are a few guidelines it must follow.
 * Each column must have a header row, with the following headers:
     1. "ID"